ezmsg-org/ezmsg/docs/source/tutorials/start.rst

    print("ezmsg is installed and working correctly!")

-with the following code to check if ezmsg is functioning as expected:
+with the following code (in the terminal) to check if ezmsg is functioning as expected:

 .. code-block:: bash